Andrej Perc is a founder and managing partner of Creatim. His articles reflect the expertise and skills of the entire team.

 Solution design: how to create an enticing tourism website

 Choosing a holiday destination is a stressful process.
 We have all been there before.
 We are distrustful.
 There is no free trial, so if we make a bad choice, we may ruin the "time of our lives".
 We are after great memories, not frustrations.
 How can this uncertainty be reduced?

 The first attribute that comes to mind is - trust.

 To have any positive effect on prospects, your destination's website has to be believable.
 It may sound ironic but unrealistically beautiful photos and a cheesy narrative full of superlatives can have the opposite effect.

-Product descriptions on www.slovenia.info leverage testimonials and comments on social media as a social proof.
+Product descriptions on www.slovenia.info drive on testimonials and comments on social media as social proof.